Face B

 next

-2015: a collective of artists and residents of the Cité Modèle
+2015: A collective of artists and residents of the Cité Modèle.

 In 2015, a collective of artists began to visit the Cité Modèle on a regular basis.
 Step by step, they discovered the history of the Cité’s towers and witnessed how this modernist utopian project had been abandonned.